 Rate Switching in Action

 Let’s look at an example from one of our customers, a family of four in Alberta.
-Before installing solar, they consumed about 9,200 kWh of electricity a year, which is consistent with the average household range of 9,200 to 9,500 kWh.
+Before installing solar, they consumed about 9,200 kWh of electricity a year.

-They chose an 8.1 kW DC system that produces approximately 9,400 kWh per year.
-In other words, their system can generate as much, or more, electricity than their household consumes annually.
+Their system, which is 8.1 kW DC, produces approximately 9,400 kWh per year.
+In other words, their system can generate as much, or slightly more, electricity than their household consumes annually.

 Like many families, their consumption is higher in the colder months, around 850 kWh per month from November through February, and lower in summer, closer to 600 kWh in July.
 Solar production follows the opposite pattern.
 Most electricity is generated between March and September, with the highest output in June, July, and August.